Frequently Asked Questions

 Localised versions of MS Project (i.e. those which have been translated for use in a non-English locale) read and write MPX files which include localised text strings.
 The end result of this is that an English/International version of MS Project can't read MPX files produced by a localised version of MS Project, and vice versa.

-Currently supported locales for MPX files include German, Spanish, French, Italian, Portuguese, Swedish, and Simplified Chinese.
-Producing a translation for you locale is very easy, please contact us for details on how you can help us to do this.
+Supported locales for MPX files currently include German, Spanish, French, Italian, Portuguese, Swedish, and Simplified Chinese.
+Producing a translation for your locale is very easy, please contact us for details on how you can help us to do this.

 When I write an MPX file, changes to the project header settings I've made seem to be lost, what's happening?

 One of the first things the MPXWriter's write method does is to determine the current locale and update various project settings (for example, currency and date formats) to match the selected locale.
 This behaviour can be changed so that the settings in the project are left unmodified by setting the useLocaleDefaults parameter to false when calling the write method (for versions of MPXJ up to and including 3.0.0) or by calling the method setUseLocaleDefaults on the MPXWriter instance before calling the write method (for versions of MPXJ after 3.0.0).

 I am trying to run the MPXJ unit tests and I'm having problems with failures in JAXB functionality.
 What's happening?